 Weekly bazaars and farmers markets take place behind the Labuan Museum, where you’ll find fresh produce and local street food like Mee — a traditional noodle dish.
 Near Ramsey Point, the Marine Museum showcases Labuan’s enduring ties to the sea through its maritime heritage, while the Labuan Bird Park beckons birders to wander the lush walk-in aviary containing more than 600 bird species commonly found in mangrove swamps, highlands, coastal areas, and rainforests.

-When is the best time to stay in a vacation rental in Labuan?
+The best time to stay in a vacation rental in Labuan

 Labuan experiences a hot and humid climate throughout the year.
 There are high chances of rain regardless of season and temperatures drop only slightly during the winter, so you’ll just need to pack light layers to hang out at the beach in the cooler months.
 Rainfall tends to be heavier between October and March.
 December through February boasts comfortable temperatures ideal for outdoor activities.